sortecoevo/sortee/content/other_resources.md

 &nbsp;

 ### ORTEE reviewers list
-This i a Google Sheet created by SORTEE to help researchers find an ORTEE reviewers for their manuscripts.
+This is a Google Sheet created by SORTEE to help researchers find ORTEE reviewers for their manuscripts.
 You can add your name to this list if you would like to be a part of this SORTEE initiative.
 [Find/Add an ORTEE Reviewer](https://docs.google.com/spreadsheets/d/13akCaEoyy-9XBOqEqaXXNRd9EXC4W7cVSjjisOdtJhk/edit?usp=sharing)